symfony/symfony-docs/controller.rst

 To aid development, Symfony comes with an optional base controller class called :class:`Symfony\\Bundle\\FrameworkBundle\\Controller\\AbstractController`.
-It can be extended to gain access to `helper methods`_.
+It can be extended to gain access to helper methods.

 Add the ``use`` statement atop your controller class and then modify ``LuckyController`` to extend it: